GJLW/GJLW/README.md

 - 👋 Hi, I’m @GJLW (George).
 - 👀 I’m interested in environmental science, biology, computers, locksmithing, and minimalism.
-- 🌱 I’m currently learning Swift and R through Udemy and LinkedIn Learning.
+- 🌱 I’m currently learning Python, but this profile will be used for many things.
 - 💞️ I’m looking to collaborate on projects similar to mine or translations in French and English.
+Need translation?
+I can help!
 - 📫 You may reach me at https://www.linkedin.com/in/georgejlw/.

 <!---